raikilon/dev-notes/aws/saa-c03/aws.md

 - Automated snapshots every **8 hours** or **5GB of data change** (retention: 1-35 days).
 - **Manual snapshots** persist until explicitly deleted.
 - Backups are stored in S3 (multi-AZ resilience).
-- Snapshots can be restored to any AZ or copied across regions for disaster recovery.
+- Snapshots can be restored to any Availability Zone (AZ) and copied across regions for disaster recovery.
+You can configure Amazon Redshift to automatically copy snapshots from a cluster to another region by enabling the cross-region snapshot copy feature.
+This configuration must be set up individually for each cluster, specifying the destination region and the retention period for the copied automated snapshots

 ## Amazon Athena
 Athena is a serverless, interactive query service for analyzing data in Amazon S3.